 Frank began his career at the University of Florida in 1988 as a student while attending the College of Agricultural and Life Sciences where he received a bachelor’s degree in Food and Resource Economics.
 While working in the Physical Plant at the Health Science Center Frank completed the development and installation of the first computerized maintenance management system used at the university.
 Following graduation he accepted a fulltime position in the Vice President of Health Affairs Information Technology group where he continued to specialize in developing and supporting facility related software.

-Since March of 2000 Frank has worked in his current position as Associate Director in Planning, Design and Construction where he oversees the Space Management and Analysis team and the divisions’ software development and IT needs.
+From 2000-2017 Frank worked as Associate Director in Planning, Design and Construction where he oversaw the Space Management and Analysis team and the divisions’ software development and IT needs.